Basic Family History

-On Saturday 12 October we had an Open Day at our Sherborne Research Centre and Headquarters with a steady stream of visitors all day.
-You can read all about it on our blog but we would like to share (with their permission) a 'thank you' message we have received from Tracey and Steve Arnold of Honiton, Devon - seen here enjoying coffee and cakes in our Sherborne Centre.:
+On Saturday 12 October 2013 we had an Open Day at our Sherborne Research Centre and Headquarters with a steady stream of visitors all day.
+You can read all about it here but we would like to share (with their permission) a 'thank you' message we have received from Tracey and Steve Arnold of Honiton, Devon - seen here enjoying coffee and cakes in our Sherborne Centre.:

 "Tracey and I were made to feel so welcome by everyone at your very impressive (and well equipped) centre - so full of character.
 Please thank everyone for us.
 Especially as two of your volunteers helped me get a lead on tracing an ancestor I'd hit a brick wall with."

 Postal Address: Somerset & Dorset FHS, PO Box 4502, Sherborne DT9 6YL, England.

 Telephone/Fax 01935 389611.
 E-mail: firstname.lastname@example.org